CAD vs. Web-to-Pack: Why packQ Redefines Packaging Workflows

 - API integration: seamless link to ERP, MIS, and shop systems

-How PackQ Leverages Standards
+How packQ Leverages Standards

 - ECMA for folding cartons